 - Longitudinal design: 2011-2013, currently in process.
 The analyses conducted are complemented with a two-year follow-up of the participating families.
 In 2011 we collected data concerning the families that finished in 2009; in 2012 we are collecting the data on the families that finished in 2010; in 2013 we will collect data concerning the families that finished in 2011, the last generalised implementations.

-The adaptation carried out by GIFES (Orte GIFES, 2005a, 2005b; Orte, Touza Ballester, 2007) sought to meet quality criteria, therefore in the FCP a pre-test/post-test assessment was used along with control groups, complemented by process measurements produced from the process- outcome assessments.
+The adaptation carried out by GIFES (Orte & GIFES, 2005a, 2005b; Orte, Touza & Ballester, 2007) sought to meet quality criteria, therefore in the FCP a pre-test/post-test assessment was used along with control groups, complemented by process measurements produced from the process- outcome assessments.
 The assessments conducted focused on the outcomes and on the processes carried out.
 In the study presented here, some of the most outstanding processes are related to the outcomes obtained by the families.
 Of the many implementation processes involved in a preventive program, we chose the ones related to the family competence approach methodology characterised by the FCP.
 As far as the change observed in the participants is concerned, we selected the factors that report change in the families as a whole.

 In any case it is evident that Social Education must, if it wants to be competitive, effective, credible, rigorous and well-grounded, continue along the route of evidence and effectiveness.
 Otherwise an essentialist, theoretical Educational model will be followed which is far removed from socio-educational problems.